Powered By Blogger

 So.....why isn't this on DVD yet?

 It doesn't matter whether you're listing "summer camp" movies or grossout comedies: GORP will be at or near the bottom of either list.
-It bombed when it was released in May 1980, and with good reason.
+It bombed when it was released in May 1980, with good reason.

 Why it should be on DVD: